nhatthai/spring-ribbon/README.md

-# Spring Cloud and Ribbon, Feign
+# Spring Cloud: Ribbon and Feign
 Providing client-side load balancing for a microservice application using Netflix Ribbon and Netflix Feign as well.

 + Apply Docker Compose